Meet the all-woman team of surgeons changing the face of healthcare in Cambodia.

 When he was younger, an untreated ear infection resulted in years of discharge, pain, and hearing loss.
 By the time we met him, the infection had spread to his skull and threatened to kill him.

 “We didn’t know where to take him,” said Baraing’s mother.
 “We were afraid no one could help.”
 CSC posted Baraing’s profile on Watsi, and in one week, 15 donors raised $809 for his treatment.
 Davy performed the surgery to remove his infection and today, Baraing is on the road to recovery.

 Help us make sure patients like Baraing always get help.

 Covering the cost of patient care means that surgeons like Davy, Kim, and Sothea have the chance to treat more patients.
-Join the Universal Fund with a recurring donation and automatically support a Watsi patient like Baraing every month.
+Join the Universal Fund with a recurring donation and automatically support a Watsi patient like Baraing all year long.